nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all beneficiaries : `list`

-Shows a list of all beneficiaries in the beneficiary management system.
+Shows a list of all beneficiaries in the case management system.

 Format: `list`

-### Editing a beneficiary : `edit`
+### Editing a client : `edit`

-Edits an existing beneficiary in the beneficiary management system.
+Edits an existing client in the case management system.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

-* Edits the beneficiary at the specified `INDEX`.
-The index refers to the index number shown in the displayed beneficiary list.
+* Edits the client at the specified `INDEX`.
+The index refers to the index number shown in the displayed client list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the beneficiary will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the client will be removed i.e adding of tags is not cumulative.
-* You can remove all the beneficiary’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the client’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st beneficiary to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd beneficiary to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing tags.

 ### Locating beneficiaries by name: `find`